University of Southern California Scholarships (2025–2026)

 What makes them “competitive”?

 Academic rigor, leadership, essays, and extracurricular impact.
-Trustee and Mork/Stamps are reserved for the most selective admits, while Presidential and Dean’s reach a slightly broader group.
+Trustee and Mork/Stamps are reserved for the most selective admits, while Presidential and Dean’s reach a somewhat broader group.

 Are they renewable?